The Acoustic Guitar

 Let's get playing!

-Acoustic guitar is suitable for all ages.
-Pupils can start at any age, though most start during KS2 or above.
+Adults and children can start learning the acoustic guitar at any age, though most start age 7 or above.

 If they prefer, for the youngest learners there's the option to start out on a ukulele which is easier to manage for little hands, or learn with a classical guitar with nylon strings that are gentler on young fingers, before moving on to playing an acoustic guitar.
 Our teachers will be happy help student of all ages find the right pathway to learning the instrument of their choice.

 The acoustic guitar is used in a wide variety of music styles.
 From fingerstyle plucking to strumming chords, there is a lot you can do!

 Acoustic guitars are very popular with singers because they can play the guitar and sing at the same time; they're great for folk music, pop, country, blues and many more of musical types.
 Guitarists develop excellent rhythm, chord playing and song writing skills.

 The acoustic guitar is a very versatile instrument.
 It can be used to play chords or the melody, strummed, played with a plectrum or finger-style and guitarists develop a strong sense of rhythm and harmony.
 Players can be found in lots of different types of bands playing an accompaniment to other instruments or singers, leading the group or performing as solo instrumentalists.

 Lots of acoustic guitarists also play the electric or electro-acoustic guitar, all of which are popular with songwriters and, GCSE and BTech Music students.